inchworms/inchworms/_posts/2013-08-14-muddleheadedness.md

 ![stack_bottom](/images/stack_bottom.jpg)
 <p></p>
-But the result was overwelming and worth it :)
+The result was overwelming and worth it :)